Best Way to Caption a Large Number of UI Images: Batch Processing Guide 2025

 GPT-4 Vision / Claude 3 Vision

-Best For: Highest quality needed, budget available, complex UI requiring nuanced understanding
+Best For: Highest quality needed, budget available, complex UI requiring subtle understanding

 How It Works: Commercial vision-language APIs with state-of-the-art capabilities.